microsoft/nodejs-guidelines/README.md

 There are many more packages available at your disposal (200K and counting!).
 Head on over to https://www.npmjs.com to start exploring the ecosystem.

-> :bulb: Most of the packages available via npm tend to be pure javascript, but not all of them.
+> :bulb: Most of the packages available via npm tend to be pure JavaScript, but not all of them.
 For instance, there's a small percentage of native module addons available via npm that provide Node.js bindings, but ultimately call into native  C++ code.
 This includes packages with `node-gyp`, `node-pre-gyp`, and `nan` dependencies.
 In order to install and run these packages, some additional machine configuration is required (described below).

 ### Managing npm dependencies
 Once you start installing npm packages, you'll need a way to keep track of all of your dependencies.
 In Node.js, you do this through a `package.json` file.